 Some things to think about when visiting STF Aurora Sky Station

-During 27/9-12/12 2020 Abisko is open with limited service.
-The reception is open a few hours per day, and you can reserve a room at the hostel or one of our cabins.
+Between 27th of September and 17th of November Abisko is open with limited services.
+The reception and store is open a few hours per day, and you can reserve a room at the hostel or one of our cabins.

 Are you more than 10 people planning a conference, family reunion, school trip or perhaps a training camp for the sports team?
 Complete the form and your request will be sent to your selected accommodation, which will get back to you with a quotation to suit your group!REQUEST QUOTATION